w-e-w/stable-diffusion-webui-stable-horde/README.md

     - **Moedel** (v2): Moe.del produces cute female characters.
 It is also a mix of Stable Diffusion 1.4/1.5 in different proportions so you can challenge it to generate for you pretty much anything using regular SD prompts (like cute dogs, cats etc.)
     - **MoistMix** (v1.0): A do (almost) anything model
     - **Nitro Diffusion** (v1): Multi-Style model trained on Arcane, Archer and Mo-Di
+    - **Openniji** (v1.0): The Stable Diffusion model trained on Nijijourney images
     - **PFG** (v1.11): NSFW Model for realistic and Hentai images
     - **PPP** (v1.0): PPP is a realistic model merge, tested and tweaked for human females.
 Mostly based on NSFW models
     - **Papercut Diffusion** (v1): Stable Diffusion fine tuned on Paper cut images
     - **Papercutcraft** (v1): Paper Cut Craft is a fine tuned Stable Diffusion model trained on Midjourney images
+    - **Pastel Mix** (v1): The model is trained with beautiful, artist-agnostic watercolor images using the midjourney method
     - **Poison** (v1): Anything Diffusion fine-tuned to produce high-quality realistic anime styled images
     - **Pokemon3D** (v1): This model was trained on Gen 1-8 Pokemon low poly renders
     - **PortraitPlus** (v1.0): This is a dreambooth model trained on a diverse set of close to medium range portraits of people.